 - Significantly increases sludge volumes in sewage treatment plants

-- Sludge disposal is difficult due to a low calorific (incineration) and fertilizer value
+- Sludge disposal is difficult due to a low calorific (incineration) and fertiliser value

 - Very poor biodegradability